Blezzing/blezz/README.md

 |ESC'|closes the menu.|
 |'-'|goes up a level.|
 |'A'-'Z'|select an element.|

+### Exit
+Terminate Blezz by pressing the close button, by default ESC, or going a level up at the starting directory, by default with '-'.

 ## Dependencies
 `argp` and `xcb` is the only libraries used to build this project.